'Non mortem timemus, sed cogitationem'.-

 I looked around me next, to see if I was being observed, but I had sensed no one around me.
 I had no true notion where the chamber of the count was at-or where the old man slept.

 I was completely alone and uncertain, but my intrigue surged by the minute, and the noise accompanied my footsteps in the corridor.

-I walked past the chapel and the king's hall, and what was conspicuous were the armorial bearings hanging.
-I saw a stone stairway at the end of the narrow corridor leading to one of the mighty eight towers.
+I had walked beyond the chapel and the king's hall, and what was conspicuous were the armorial bearings hanging.
+I saw a stone stairway at the end of the narrow corridor leading to one of the giant eight towers.

-Drear and dim, with only the flickering light of the torches in the corridor I climbed the stairs, until I had reached a sinister chamber that the villagers had proclaimed, as the Torture Chamber.
+Drear and dim, with only the flickering light of the torches in the corridor I climbed the stairs, until I had raught a sinister chamber that the villagers proclaimed, as the Torture Chamber.

 I crept towards the edge of the door and heard the sound of those piteous wails even more obstreperous.

 Slowly the door began to open, and I hastened to the corner of the corridor, behind a Tyrian purple drapery to hide myself.